 As an accredited member of the Irish Association for Counselling & Psychotherapy (IACP), I am insured and Garda vetted and my work is ethical, professional, accountable, and held to a very high standard.

 The initial consultation is half-price; €25 for individuals and €30 for couples.
-The purpose of this reduction is to give us time to discuss your needs, take some background details, and to assess if I am a suitable counsellor for you.
+The purpose of this reduction is to give us time to discuss your needs, take some background details, and to assess if I am a suitable therapist for you.
 There is no commitment to proceed any further.

 After that initial consultation, if you decide to start therapy, the cost is €50 for individuals and €60 for couples per session with payment made at the end of each session.
 Sessions last 50 minutes for individuals and 60 minutes for couples.

-I Counsel in Kilkenny at
+I provide counselling and psychotherapy in Kilkenny at

 4 Watergate, Kilkenny

-And I counsel in Carlow at
+And in Carlow at

 New Oak Community Centre, Carlow